Find Nursing Schools

 Private not-for-profit Public vs. Private

 There are 3,108 students at IWU in total, 2,677 of which are undergraduates, and of those, 2,415 are full-time.
-It takes the average IWU undergraduate about 4.2 years to complete their degree.
+For undergraduates at IWU, the average graduation time is 4.2 years.

-62% of IWU students take out loans to afford college costs.
-The typical student loan amount is $8,307 a year.
-The student loan default rate of 1.9% means most graduates are not struggling to pay off their loans.
+65% of IWU students take out loans to afford college costs.
+The typical student loan amount is $8,440 a year.
+IWU has a 5.0% student default rate.
+This is excellent when you compare it to the national rate of 10.8%.

 #15